costyneuf/CapstoneRemodel/README.md

 * Google API: https://developers.google.com/sheets/api/quickstart/php
 * The above link provides the Google sheets API setup.
 The project now could access the google account(google sheets), but you need the private key updating from your personal google account.
 * Scheduling task on server: Refer to Crontab in linux tutorial.
 * Survey page: The "static survey page" represents the page that residents and attendings can add their feedback after completing the surgery.
-Currently, the url of this page is: https://remodel.anesthesiology_dev.org.ohio-state.edu/laravel/public/survey/YYYYMMDD.
+Currently, the url of this page is: https://remodel.anesthesiology_dev.org.ohio-state.edu/laravel/public/survey/YYYYMMDD. e.g.
+Suppose "resident" "Test Resident" visits https://remodel.anesthesiology_dev.org.ohio-state.edu/laravel/public/survey/20180710 after
+07/10/2018.
+He will view the summary of the surgery conducted on 07/10/2018 and is able to submit his comments for that surgery (or the attending).